Where is your saviour?

 sips at you in some deep tavern,

-and leaves you dry, oozing
+and leaves you dry, bleeding

 earth and dust.